openedx/edx-rbac/docs/how_to_guide.rst

         pagination_class = DefaultPagination
         permission_required = 'can_access_enterprise'

-8. Implement the `self.get_permission_required` method on a viewset in order to retrieve the permissions object to check against.
+8. Implement the ``self.get_permission_object`` method on a viewset in order to retrieve the permissions object to check against.
 This object gets passed to the rule predicate(s).
 Without this method implemented, the object passed to the rule predicate(s) will always be `None`.
 Note: django-rules does not support filtering a queryset by a user's object-level permissions.